akanainc/automation/com.akana.ps.automation/README.md

 interface and port that the container was built to listen on.
 For any more required listeners, ND listeners are populated with `nd.listener=` and cluster listeners are populated in `cluster.listener=`.
 Both of these fields are comma seperated fields.
-Within each of these fields they are seperated by a `:`, so to create a default http listener it would look like `default_http0:hostname:9905:http:idleTimeout:poolMax:poolMin:bind:alias`.
+Within each of these fields they are seperated by a `:`, so to create a default http listener it would look like `default_http0:hostname:9905:http:idleTimeout:poolMax:poolMin:bind:alias:aliasPassword`.

-* The first field `default_http0`, defines the name of this listener.
+* Name: `default_http0`, defines the name of this listener.
-* The second field `hostname`, defines the hostname that is hosting the ND/cluster container.
+* Hostname: `hostname`, defines the hostname that is hosting the ND/cluster container.
-* The third field is the port that is listening for that container.
+* Port: the port that is listening for that container.
-* The next field is the protocol, this needs to be either 'http' or 'https'.
+* Protocol: the protocol, this needs to be either 'http' or 'https'.
-* The next field is the idle timeout of the listener, the default value is '1800000'.
+* Timeout: the idle timeout of the listener, the default value is '1800000'.
-* The next field is the max number of connections allowed, the default value is '100'.
+* Max connections: the max number of connections allowed, the default value is '100'.
-* The next field is the minimum number of connections that always remain, the value default is '5'.
+* Minimum connections: the minimum number of connections that always remain, the value default is '5'.
-* The next field is the bind to all interfaces, this needs to be either 'true' or 'false'.
+* Bind: the bind to all interfaces, this needs to be either 'true' or 'false'.
-* The next field is the alias to a certificate that is in the `container.secure.keystore`/
+* Alias: the alias to a certificate that is in the `container.secure.keystore`.
+* Alias password: the alias password is an optional field and is only required if the certificate has a password that is different than the containing keystore.

 When securing listeners, PKI keys can also be automatically added onto the endpoints.
 These certificates need to be added into a custom JKS and provided to the automation scripts.
 The property files used for these certificates are